 Do not use PA techniques (or with a minimum of power) on patients complaining of sternal-rib pain.

 TIETZES SYNDROME ... costo-sternal chondritis.

 Using one of my favourite techniques for adjusting the thoraco-lumbar junction, I once squeezed too hard on the rib cage, and cracked a rib in the MAL.
 A bunch of flowers, and nice card and she returned for care after a few weeks.

-A very large study done in the United Kingdom on the Chiropractic Iatrogenic Illness effects of neck manipulation found that a patient complaining of dizziness was a predicator of a less than good outcome.
+A very large study done in the United Kingdom on the Chiropractic Iatrogenic Illness effects of neck manipulation found that a patient complaining of dizziness or vertigo was a predicator of a less than good outcome.